Data modeling in Azure Cosmos DB

 This could represent a person's stock portfolio.
 We have chosen to embed the stock information into each portfolio document.
 In an environment where related data is changing frequently, like a stock trading application, embedding data that changes frequently is going to mean that you're constantly updating each portfolio document every time a stock is traded.

-Stock zbzb may be traded many hundreds of times in a single day and thousands of users could have zbzb on their portfolio.
-With a data model like the above we would have to update many thousands of portfolio documents many times every day leading to a system that won't scale well.
+Stock zbzb might be traded many hundreds of times in a single day and thousands of users could have zbzb on their portfolio.
+With a data model like the example, we would have to update many thousands of portfolio documents many times every day leading to a system that won't scale well.

 Reference data

 Relational databases aren't the only place where you can create relationships between entities.
-In a document database, you may have information in one document that relates to data in other documents.
-We don't recommend building systems that would be better suited to a relational database in Azure Cosmos DB, or any other document database, but simple relationships are fine and may be useful.
+In a document database, you might have information in one document that relates to data in other documents.
+We don't recommend building systems that would be better suited to a relational database in Azure Cosmos DB, or any other document database, but simple relationships are fine and might be useful.

 Person document: